Image description: the text Dates of Our Lives on a pink and purple background

 The train journey was long.
 And for all of you who live in the sprawling metropolis of London, transport to anywhere else is shoddy.
 I took a train from Oxford to Didcot, Didcot to Swindon, Swindon to Cardiff Central and then phoned the taxi firm of M&D to rescue me from the back entrance of the station which is what I imagine an open air crack den to look like.

 Throughout all of the train hopping and platform waiting I kept my Tinder on.
 I let it roam as I roamed.
-My sole companion, well apart from the fat book on Ming Chinese art I didn’t even both to glance at.
+My sole companion, well apart from the fat book on Ming Chinese art I didn’t even bother to glance at.

 It picked up boys from everywhere, Bristol, Bath, not Reading because my ticket wasn’t valid for that route, Newport, and of course Cardiff.
 As I sat there waiting to be collected I swiped left and right with gay abandon.
 I recognised guys from school, friends’ ex boyfriends, that weirdo who wore a mankini to non-school uniform day – I still shudder at the memory.
 I swiped on boys in my sister’s year at school.
 Left, I would like to clarify.
 I’m no cradle snatcher.
 It was a whole new world.
 Gone was the binary of Brookes or books.
 Instead there were Cardiff uni students from across the British isles.
 There were Cardiff Met art students, there were University of South Wales lads, there were Royal Welsh College of Music and Drama males.
 There were local fuckboys, there were boys next door, quite literally in my case since I come from a small village.
 There were plumbers, tilers, “entrepreneurs”.
 My head was spinning.